theashutoshn/file-packer/README.md

 File Packer is a VS Code extension that allows you to gather important project files into a single `.txt` for easy sharing on AI Tools.

+### Note: This project is currently under development, and I am learning how to build this extension.

 ## Features

 - Recursively scans a folder for specified file extensions.